Price Guide 2026Philippines

 Frequently Asked Questions

-Foreign nationals can own 100% of a condominium unit under the Philippine Condominium Act, provided that at least 60% of the entire building is owned by Filipino citizens.
+Yes, foreign nationals can own 100% of a condominium unit under the Philippine Condominium Act, provided that at least 60% of the building is owned by Filipinos.